SacTools/SAC-_SCRIPT_AUDITOR/README.md

 If this tool has been useful, if there are bug reports and any improvements needed.
 Please leave a feedback on **sactools.support@gmail.com**

-If you have suggestions of any repetative tasks in Nuke which need automation please let me know.
+If you have suggestions of any repetitive tasks in Nuke which need automation please let me know.

 **HAPPY COMPING**